1845 E Rand Rd Ste 200

 • Personal Treatment Plan: Next, your dentist will recommend a plan based on your needs.
 If you have more than one issue, the dentist may prioritize what should be treated first.
 For example, pain or infection is often treated before cosmetic concerns.

-• Comfort and Numbing Options: Most restorative treatments are done with local anesthetic to numb the area.
+• Comfort and Numbing Options: Most restorative treatments are done with a local anesthetic to numb the area.
 The team should explain what they are doing and check on your comfort during the visit.

 • Follow-Up and Long-Term Maintenance: After restorative work is done, routine cleanings and exams help protect your investment.
 Good brushing, flossing, and regular dental visits can help your restorations last longer.